dsolsona/log-courier/docs/Configuration.md

 *Array of Strings.
 Required*

 Sets the list of servers to send logs to.
-DNS names are resolved into IP addresses each time connections are made and all available IP addresses are used.
+Accepted formats for each server entry are:

+* `ipaddress:port`
+* `hostname:port` (A DNS lookup is performed)
+* `@hostname` (A SRV DNS lookup is performed, with further DNS lookups if required)

-Only the initial server is randomly selected.
+The initial server is randomly selected.
 Subsequent connection attempts are made to the next IP address available (if the server had multiple IP addresses) or to the next server listed in the configuration file (if all addresses for the previous server were exausted.)

 ### `"ssl ca"`